YajanaRao/Serenity/README.md

 - Searching for albums (powered by last.fm and musicbrainz), album view, automatic song lookup based on artist and track name (in progress, can be dodgy sometimes)
 - Song queue, which can be exported as a playlist
 - Loading saved playlists
-- Scrobbling to last.fm (along with updating the 'now playing' status)
 - Newest releases with reviews - tracks and albums
 - Browsing by genre
 - Radio mode (automatically queue similar tracks)